 This does not mean that extensions have to replicate the style and proportions of the same era as the building.
 What it does mean is that any works should be compatible with the building and not detract from it nor diminish its significance.

 Whilst you do not need to put in a development application for maintenance or minor works, you do need to inform Council in writing of what you intend to do and you must await a response from Council before work commences.
 Maintenance is defined in the WLEP 2010 in relation to a heritage item, Aboriginal object or Aboriginal place of heritage significance, or a building, work, archaeological site, tree or place within a heritage conservation area, as "ongoing protective care, but does not include the removal or disturbance of existing fabric, alterations (such as carrying out extensions or additions) or the introduction of new materials or technology".
 Repainting of existing painted surfaces can be included as maintenance and minor works can include minor repairs to building (for example, replacement of fascias, and can even include replacement of roofs) where like materials as the ones being replaced are used.
 Routine maintenance which does not involve a change to the building or site (such as lawn mowing, cleaning, inspection of gutters) does not require reference to Council nor development consent.

 Where an item such as a garden has been listed, the ordinary day to day maintenance and replanting of garden beds would not require approval.
 The removal of significant mature trees, however, or changing the form of a garden designed in a certain style, would require consent.

 Other than normal property maintenance, it is not expected that owners are required to take any special care of the property.
-Only properties listed on the State Heritage Register (not Council’s Town Plan/LEP) are required to meet minimum standards of maintenance and repair.
-More information on State Heritage Register listings is available from the Heritage Division of the Office of Environment and Heritage.
+Only properties listed on the State Heritage Register (as distinct from Council's Local Environmental Plan) are required to meet minimum standards of maintenance and repair.
+More information on State Heritage Register listings is available from the Heritage NSW website.